theypsilon/MiSTer_MAME_SCRIPTS/README.md

 A Merged set contains all of the files for every Clone version of a Parent game.

+You should back up your HBMAME and MAME files before running this script.

 USE AT YOUR OWN RISK - THIS COMES WITHOUT WARRANTE AND MAY KILL BABY SEALS.